Uncertainty, Variability, and Variance (feat. the Nature of Probability)

 3. What is variance?

-Why is variance defined with this formula?
+Why was variance defined by the following formula?

 Summary

-• Uncertainty — variables/causes we can't control
+Uncertainty — a variable / cause we can't control

-• Variance — the statistic that mathematically quantifies uncertainty/variability
+Variance — the statistic that mathematically quantifies uncertainty / variability

 References